-For Fiscal 2021, the Board of Directors, upon recommendation of the GHRC Committee, adopted an approach based on the achievement of certain corporate and financial objectives.
-The NEO compensation for Fiscal 2021 is summarized hereinafter under the subheading "Summary Compensation Table".
+The Board of Directors, upon past recommendation of the GHRC Committee, adopt an approach based on the achievement of certain corporate and financial objectives.

+The NEO compensation for Fiscal 2023 is summarized hereinafter under the subheading "Summary Compensation Tables".
 The Compensation of the NEOs is based on the factors described hereinafter.